-The Cricut Machine is amazing on its own, but there are so many Cricut accessories to take your crafting to the next level!
-Here are my favorite Cricut accessories and how to use them.
+The Cricut Explore is amazing on its own, but there are so many Cricut accessories to take your crafting to the next level!
+Here are my favorite Cricut supplies and how to use them.

-There are very few accessories you need to get started using your Cricut Explore, and they come in the package when you buy even the most basic Cricut Explore package—so you don’t have to buy anything extra at the outset!
-These two included accessories are a cutting mat and a carbide blade.
-Everything else is optional, but allow you to do even more with this amazing machine!
-Let’s check them out!
+There are very few supplies you need to get started using your Cricut Explore, and they come in the package when you buy even the most basic Cricut Explore package—so you don’t have to buy anything extra!

-If you’re cutting larger projects, Cricut also has a StandardGrip mat that’s 12″x24″.
-I love this for larger vinyl projects—I recently cut iron-on vinyl for 15 bags on one sheet of vinyl using this larger size and it went even faster.
+If you’re cutting larger projects, Cricut also has 12 x 24 mats.
+I love them for larger vinyl projects—I recently cut iron-on vinyl for 15 bags on one sheet of vinyl using this larger size and it went even faster.

 Cricut Tool Set

-I while back I wrote an in-depth post about the Cricut Tool Set.
-I won’t go into much detail here about the weeder, scraper, spatula, tweezers, scissors, and trimmer, except to say that all of these tools are so useful and if you’re going to get any accessories for your machine, I’d pick up a tool set.
-I’ve also got my eye on one of the XL scrapers — I know it would help me clean my mats that much faster!
+A while back I wrote an in-depth post about the Cricut Tool Set.
+I won’t go into much detail here about the weeder, scraper, spatula, tweezers, scissors, trimmer, and other Cricut basic tools except to say that all of these tools are so useful and if you’re going to get any accessories for your machine, I’d pick up a tool set.
+Make sure to read that post on how to use all the tools!

 One of my absolute favorite accessories are Cricut pens.
 When I got my Cricut Explore, I didn’t realize it could, in addition to cutting and scoring, also write!
-My absolute favorite use for this to address cards and letters.
-Last year I used my Cricut Explore for addressing Christmas Cards, so I knew I needed to do the same for the boys’ birthday invitations!
-Which brings me to my project for today — addressing birthday invitations using the Cricut Explore!
+My absolute favorite is to use the pens to address cards and letters.
+Last year I used my Cricut Explore for addressing Christmas Cards and it worked out great!